zeekay/koa-coffee/README.md

 Wrap non-generator functions so that koa middleware can be written more succintly in CoffeeScript (and JavaScript).
 Drop-in replacement for koa.

-As an added-bonus, included drop-in replacement for koa-router as well.
+As an added bonus, includes a drop-in replacement for koa-router as well.

 ## Usage
 ```coffeescript